 - It is the perfect day for a “new beginning”: we always talk in our blog on how to modify your habits in order to get more productive.
 Well, Monday, as the first day of the week, is the perfect day to start taking on a new productivity routine, a new habit or a new diet.

-So these are just a few examples to help you reconsider, but regardless of that, it seems that we still might need an extra push to get things done on Mondays.
+These are just a few examples to help you reconsider, but regardless of that, it seems that we still might need an extra push to get things done on Mondays.

 Here are a few tips to help you make your Monday more effective and productive: